Skip to main content

 • In 2020, the company introduced Reels, a short video feature designed to entice kids who had begun to drift toward TikTok.

-Instagram algorithm and features: Built for addiction and unattainable standards
+Instagram algorithm and features: Built to foster problematic use and unattainable standards

 Other product features also have a negative impact on users.
-Filters alter images to present an ideal self that is better than the real self.
-Also, getting likes and comments release dopamine, which can encourage users to post more content and interact with others more.
+Filters alter images to present an ideal self.
+Also, getting likes and comments release dopamine.
+This may encourage users to post more content and interact with others more.

-Meta acknowledged the role of filters to create unattainable beauty standards.
-The use of “hashtags like no-filters but actually using filters” complicates matters further.
-The combination of all these product features lend themselves to have grave effects on how a user could perceive their own body image.
+Meta itself acknowledged the role of filters to create unattainable beauty standards.
+These product features have grave effects on how a user may perceive their own body image.

-In October 2023, 33 state attorneys general filed suit against Meta for their platforms' addictive nature.
+In October 2023, 33 state attorneys general filed suit against Meta for their platforms’ impact on teen mental health.
 Eight other states and the District of Columbia have filed separate lawsuits against Meta with similar claims.

 Contact an Instagram eating disorder lawyer